exultrochester/exultrochester.org/index.md

 * 7:30 AM - 12:15 PM
 * Doors open at 7:00
 * 8:00 AM Mass with The Most Reverend Bishop Salvatore Matano,
-* Followed by a talk by Dr. Miravalle
+* Followed by talks by Dr. Miravalle and Fr.
+Matthew Walter
-* Conference ends at 12:30 PM
+* Conference ends at 12:15 PM
 * Online simulcast available
 {% if agenda_path -%}* [Full Agenda]({{ agenda_path }})\{% endif %}